Advising & Applications now open for Summer 2025, Fall 2025, and Academic Year 2025-26. Click here to get started

 ASA recommends that participants use caution when traveling internationally.
 ASA cannot assure that participants will not come into contact or contract COVID-19 while abroad.
 Participants who practice all recommended local and national disease-prevention protocols and practices still remain at risk of being exposed to or contracting illness.
 If ASA learns or is notified that a participant is intentionally endangering the wellbeing of other participants, the site director or the host community by disobeying the rules or protocols outlined here, outlined by the host university or assigned by the local health authorities, ASA reserves the right to take disciplinary action, up to and including dismissal, as outlined in the Code of Conduct.
 Participant compliance with ASA policies, as well as the policies of their host institution, host-managed housing/housing provider, and national/local health authorities, is essential for protecting the health and safety of their ASA group, the local community, and assisting staff.

-Pre-Departure Exposure/Positive Case PROTOCOLS
+Pre-Departure Exposure/Positive Case Protocols

 Participants must notify ASA immediately if, during the 21 days before their departure date or during the program: